kylbutlr/todo-list-react/README.md

-# Todo List (React)
+# To-do List (React)

-#### React front-end for a basic todo list application
+#### React front-end for a basic to-do list application

-Create, edit, and delete todo entries with optional time and date requirements.
-Sorts entries into 3 groups, entries with a date set to the current day (Today's Todos), incomplete entries, and complete (marked complete/done) entries.
+Create, edit, and delete to-do entries with optional time and date requirements.
+Sorts entries into 3 groups, entries with a date set to the current day (To-do Today), incomplete entries, and complete (marked complete/done) entries.
 These groups can be individually hidden.
 Also features responsive web design for cross-device compatibility.

-Created to be used with [Todo List API](https://github.com/kylbutlr/todo-list-api)
+Created to be used with [To-do List API](https://github.com/kylbutlr/todo-list-api)

 Uses: React, Axios, Sass, Bulma, RWD